Exact determinant formulas for coalescing particle systems: Proof of the coalescence formula

-The bijection $\pi_3$ is \emph{unrealizable}: it satisfies the candidacy constraint but admits no successful casting (\Cref{fig:unrealizable-bijection}).
-The middle particle $I_2$ must collide with a neighbor before reaching the final time.
-If $I_2$ collides first with $I_1$, then ghost~$2$ is created---but the ghost must be $I_1$ or $I_2$, not $I_3$ as $\pi_3$ requires.
-If $I_2$ collides first with $I_3$, then ghost~$3$ is created---but the ghost must be $I_2$ or $I_3$, not $I_1$ as $\pi_3$ requires.
+The bijection $\pi_3$, by contrast, arises from no coalescence order: it satisfies the $\varepsilon$-candidacy constraint but admits no successful casting (\Cref{fig:unrealizable-bijection}).
+The middle particle $I_2$ must coalesce with a neighbor before reaching the final time.
+If $I_2$ coalesces first with $I_1$, then ghost~$2$ is created---but the ghost must be $I_1$ or $I_2$, not $I_3$ as $\pi_3$ requires.
+If $I_2$ coalesces first with $I_3$, then ghost~$3$ is created---but the ghost must be $I_2$ or $I_3$, not $I_1$ as $\pi_3$ requires.